How to file a Maryland annual report

 • Registered agent name and complete address

-• Original cost or acquisition price of property
+• Original cost or acquisition price of property, broken out by year of acquisition

-• Current location of the property within Maryland
+• Current physical location of the property within Maryland (P.O. boxes are not acceptable)

 • Purchase dates and depreciation information

-From here, the form requires varying information depending on your type of entity.
-For example, corporations must provide:
+The form requires varying information depending on your entity type.
+Corporations must provide:

 • Number of authorized shares and shares issued